Clobbe/personality-test-app/README.md

-# personality-test-app
+# Personality Test App
-Personality Test App - a test project for Teamway
+*- a test project for Teamway*